nhalm/canonlog/README.md

 canonlog.DebugAdd(ctx, "debug_field", "value")  // Ignored - level too low
 canonlog.InfoAdd(ctx, "info_field", "value")    // Accumulated
 canonlog.WarnAdd(ctx, "warn_field", "value")    // Accumulated, escalates level to Warn
-canonlog.ErrorAdd(ctx, "error_field", "value")  // Accumulated, escalates level to Error
+canonlog.ErrorAdd(ctx, err)                     // Appended to errors array, escalates level to Error
 ```

 The final log is emitted at the highest accumulated level.
 If you call `ErrorAdd`, the log will be emitted at ERROR level regardless of other fields.
+All errors are collected in an `errors` array for consistent querying.

 ## Example Output